How To Maximise Your Redundancy Entitlements

 Above all, you must be consulted about major workplace changes, particularly if you will be personally affected.

-Companies are obliged to discuss next steps with you to minimise impact to you and consider your suggestions regarding organisational changes.
+Companies are obliged to discuss the next steps with you to minimise impact on you and consider your suggestions regarding organisational changes.

 Is Your Redundancy Genuine?